Warren H. Meck

 Representation of Temporal Information awarded by National Institutes of Health (Co-Principal Investigator).
 2006 to 2010

 Attentional Processing of Temporal Information awarded by National Institutes of Health (Co-Principal Investigator).
 2002 to 2008

 Center for Behavioral Neuroscience and Genomics awarded by National Institutes of Health (Co Investigator).
 2002 to 2004

 Undergraduate Neurosciences Summer Research Program in Mechanisms of Behavior awarded by National Science Foundation (Principal Investigator).
 1999 to 2002

-Functional and Neural Mechanisms of Interval Timing awarded by National Institute of Mental Health (NIMH) (Principal Investigator).
+Functional and Neural Mechanisms of Interval Timing awarded by (Principal Investigator).
 1997 to 2002

 Nicotines Effect on Interval Timing -- FMRI Assessment awarded by National Institutes of Health (Co-Principal Investigator).
 1999 to 2000